ARM-software/arm-trusted-firmware/docs/firmware-design.md

 ### BL1

+This stage begins execution from the platform's reset vector at EL3.
+The reset address is platform dependent but it is usually located in a Trusted ROM area.
+The BL1 data section is copied to trusted SRAM at runtime.

-This stage begins execution from the platform's reset vector in trusted ROM at EL3.
-BL1 code starts at `0x00000000` (trusted ROM) in the FVP memory map.
-The BL1 data section is placed at the start of trusted SRAM, `0x04000000`.
+On the ARM FVP port, BL1 code starts execution from the reset vector at address `0x00000000` (trusted ROM).
+The BL1 data section is copied to the start of trusted SRAM at address `0x04000000`.

+On the Juno ARM development platform port, BL1 code starts execution at `0x0BEC0000` (FLASH).
+The BL1 data section is copied to trusted SRAM at address `0x04001000.

 The functionality implemented by this stage is as follows.

 #### Determination of boot path

 Whenever a CPU is released from reset, BL1 needs to distinguish between a warm boot and a cold boot.
-This is done using a platform-specific mechanism.
-The ARM FVPs implement a simple power controller at `0x1c100000`.
-The `PSYS` register (`0x10`) is used to distinguish between a cold and warm boot.
-This information is contained in the `PSYS.WK[25:24]` field.
-Additionally, a per-CPU mailbox is maintained in trusted DRAM (`0x00600000`), to which BL1 writes an entrypoint.
-Each CPU jumps to this entrypoint upon warm boot.
-During cold boot, BL1 places the secondary CPUs in a safe platform-specific state while the primary CPU executes the remaining cold boot path as described in the following sections.
+This is done using platform-specific mechanisms (see the `platform_get_entrypoint()` function in the [Porting Guide]).
+In the case of a warm boot, a CPU is expected to continue execution from a seperate entrypoint.
+In the case of a cold boot, the secondary CPUs are placed in a safe platform-specific state (see the `plat_secondary_cold_boot_setup()` function in the [Porting Guide]) while the primary CPU executes the remaining cold boot path as described in the following sections.

 #### Architectural initialization